dhwanidedhia/flighthubtripbuilder/README.md

 Users can filter the search results by selecting a maximum cost from the dropdown menu.
 Only flights with a cost less than or equal to the selected value will be displayed.

 ### Displaying Search Results
-Each flight will be listed outbound/inbound with the following details:
+Search results are cached.
+Each flight will be listed outbound/inbound based on trip type with the following details:
-Airline, Flight number, Departure airport, Departure time, Arrival airport, Duration, Price
+Airline, Flight number, Departure airport, Departure time, Arrival airport, Duration, Price Also total distance from origin to destination will be displayed

 #### One Way Trip
 ![image](https://github.com/dhwanidedhia/flighthubtripbuilder/assets/16332681/ff011cce-7eeb-4a04-ab10-48b1eabf2dbc)